serlo/mediawiki-parser/README.md

 * Galleries
 * Generic html tags and comments `<thing>content</thing>`

+## Known Limitations

+This project has some known limitations, which might or might not be lifted in the future.
+Part of this comes from treating WikiText as a context-free formal language, which is not entrierly true.

+* `{,},[,]`  cannot be used in plain text, as they normally indicate special syntax.
+However, using them in math or `<nowiki>` is fine.
+* Indentation is currently not parsed as `pre`.
+* Templates are only pared on a syntactical level, they have no effects on their content whatsoever.

 ## Example

 Parsing will result in either a syntax tree with position information (mostly omitted here for conciseness):